top of page

 This code of conduct has at its heart the purpose to make a positive difference

-This policy outlines the general standards of conduct and behaviour expected of all employees by the Company.
+This policy outlines the general standards of conduct and behaviour expected of all workers by Well Life Services (WLS).

 Failure to fully comply with all standards as outlined may be viewed as serious misconduct which may result in disciplinary proceedings and may result in the termination of your employment without notice.